Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Experiment with this practice on your mat, then take it into the rest of your life.
 No matter what’s going on—whether it’s being delayed for your next appointment by a long line at the supermarket, or nervously kissing a new love interest—ask yourself: Can I let go of my tension and relax into this moment?

 Notice how the situation doesn’t need your stress to resolve itself.
-And by not giving so much energy to intense moments—by not squandering your life force—you are more at ease and happier in all moments.
+And by not giving so much energy to intense moments—by not squandering your life force—you can be more at ease in all moments.

-Aparigraha means “nongrasping,” and it can be a tough sell in this consumer culture of ours.
+Aparigraha can mean “non-hoarding” or “nongrasping,” and it can be a tough sell in this consumer culture of ours.
 But freedom from wanting more and more is just that: freedom.

 “Aparigraha is the decision to not hoard or accumulate goods through greed but rather to develop an attitude of stewardship toward the material world,” Harrigan says.
 “Before you bring anything into your home, ask yourself: Do I need this for my role in life?
 As a parent?
 As a spiritual seeker?
 Or am I just accumulating stuff out of my own fear and greed?”
 If you don’t consider these questions, your possessions can take over.
 “Once you get so much stuff, you have to take care of and defend it,” Harrigan says.
 “You start to get attached to it and identify with it.
 It’s easy to start thinking you are your stuff, but the truth is that stuff comes and goes.”